yecril71pl/cpp-docs.pl-pl/docs/assembler/masm/xmmword.md

 ---
 # <a name="xmmword"></a>XMMWORD

-Used for 128-bit multimedia operands with MMX and SSE (XMM) instructions.
+Używany do 128-bitowego operandów multimediów z instrukcjami MMX i SSE (XMM).

 ## <a name="syntax"></a>Składnia